onyx-and-iris/q3rcon/README.md

 #### Interactive mode

-Pass `interactive` flag to enable interactive mode, for example:
+Pass `interactive (-i shorthand)` flag to enable interactive mode, for example:

 ```
 q3rcon -h=localhost -p=30000 -P="rconpassword" -i
 ```

-If interactive mode is enabled, any arguments sent on the command lien will be ignored.
+If interactive mode is enabled, any arguments sent on the command line will be ignored.

 ## `Logging`